AnoukSmet/Dog-Health-Tracker/README.md

 * **Test**
 When clicking the button, the user is being logged out and the home.html is being loaded.
+I have tested this functionality on each page where logging out is possible.

 * **Result**
 Log out function workes as planned across various devices and browsers.